 One of our volunteers published this opinion article in the Driftwood on Oct 10, 2018.
-The full article is on their website.

 Last week the Driftwood published two opinion articles about the housing crisis that I found concerning: “Hard choices lie ahead” by Frants Attorp, and “Bending rules to create housing not an option,” by David J. Rapport and Luisa Maffi.